-The numbers stemming from the nation’s epidemic are staggering.
+The numbers stemming from the nation’s opioid epidemic are staggering.
 An estimated 60,000 people died in 2018 from an overdose of drugs derived from the poppy plant.
-This includes opiates, which are naturally occurring (heroin, codeine, morphine) and opioids, (synthetic or semi-synthetic compounds such as Oxycontin and Fentanyl).
-If you or someone you love is struggling, consider professional help from a drug addiction treatment program.
+This includes opiates, which are naturally occurring (heroin, codeine, morphine), and opioids, (synthetic or semi-synthetic compounds such as OxyContin and fentanyl).
+If you or someone you love is struggling with opiate addiction, consider professional help from a drug addiction treatment program.

-Other opiates, such as opium and heroin, are illegal in most if not all countries.
+Prescription opiates, such as morphine and codeine, provide pain relief from illnesses such as cancer or after recovery from major surgery.
+Other opiates, such as opium and heroin, are illegal.
 These drugs pose a great risk of a powerful physical dependence.

-Opioids, on the other hand, are synthetic pharmaceuticals such as Fentanyl and Oxycontin.
 All drugs that come from the poppy plant have their dangers.
-Even those available via a prescription can become addicting and cause withdrawal when you go through a drug detox center.
+Even those available via a prescription can be addictive and cause withdrawal, requiring the help of a drug detox center.

-The good news: So many people across the world have successfully broken the cycle of addiction.
-It takes determination and commitment, but it can be done – especially with the support of an opiate addiction treatment program in GA.
+The good news is that many people across the world have successfully broken the cycle of addiction.
+It takes determination and commitment, but it can be done, especially with the support of an opiate addiction treatment program in GA.

 Treatment typically begins with a comprehensive intake and review of your medical and psychological health.
-Out of this review, clinicians will build a thorough treatment plan, which normally starts with a period of detox at our drug and alcohol detox center.
+Out of this review, clinicians will build a thorough treatment plan, which normally starts with a detox period at our drug and alcohol detox center.

-Recovery can’t happen while you are using drugs.
+Recovery cannot happen while you are using drugs.
 Your first challenge is to flush the drugs from your system through detox.
-During detox, physicians monitor your health to deal with withdrawal symptoms that may arise.
-Following detox, you’ll go through a period of individual and group counseling, and then be provided with aftercare support for relapse mitigation.
+During detox, physicians monitor your health and help you manage withdrawal symptoms that may arise.
+Following detox, you will go through a period of individual and group counseling and then be provided with aftercare support for relapse mitigation.